Sectional curvatures distribution of complexity geometry: Introduction

 To reconcile this contradiction, we analyze the distribution of sectional curvatures for $N$-qubit system and find that 2-surfaces generated by Hamiltonians of size smaller than the typical size can be negatively curved.
 Besides the negative curvature, another basic criterion is that the typical sectional curvatures should be at the order of $1/N^2$~\cite{Brown:2016wib}.
-The complexity metric we choose satisfy this requirement.
-It can be further shown that our choice is the only metric which satisfy the requirement up to constant corrections.
+The complexity metric we choose satisfies this requirement.
+It can be further shown that our choice is the only metric that satisfies the requirement up to constant corrections.

+Regarding the meaning of the analysis on curvature distribution, we should note that some of the directions on the unitary group are not important for a specific physical system.
+Since a physical Hamiltonian is local or $k$-local, even though the dynamics are quasi-ergodic, many directions induced by some non-local Hamiltonians cannot be detected by the system.
+In this way, the system is only sensitive to part of the sectional curvatures.

 As the distance function of complexity geometry, the operator size measures how many local d.o.f. can be changed by an operator, but it does not measure the number of d.o.f. that are really changed.
 In general, acting on a state, only part of the operator matters.
 For example, $\sigma^x\otimes\sigma^z|00\rangle=\sigma^x\otimes I|00\rangle$, where $\sigma^x$ and $\sigma^z$ are Pauli operators, $I$ is the identity.
 So the operator size should be modified with the knowledge of the state.
 With this observation, we define state-dependent operator size (SDOS) such that operators with the same action on a given state have the same size.
 Thus SDOS induces a metric on the Hilbert space with which we can define the complexity geometry of states.
 Unlike operator complexity geometry, it's not right-invariant and thus more difficult to calculate curvatures.
 But using Page's theorem~\cite{Page:1993df}, we can show that for $N$-qubit system, 2-surfaces generated by Hamiltonians of size much smaller than $N/2$ acting on typical states are negatively curved.